-Table 38.4 .4 Matters of Control for Activities in the Open Space and Recreation Zones 38.13.1 Rule 38.9.16: Restaurants and cafes that are accessory to a permitted activity and are located further than 50m from a Residential Zone in the Civic Spaces Zone, Informal Recreation Zone, Active Sports and Recreation Zone, CPZ, CPZ (Golf), CPZ (Camping Ground): Scale and intensity of the activity on recreation use and amenity values; Public access to, and use of the open space; Traffic generation, access and parking; and Infrastructure and servicing, including the provision of storage and loading/service areas.
-38.13.2 Rules 38.9.24 and 38.9.25: Construction and alteration of buildings in the Community Purpose Camping Ground Zone: Building location, character, scale and form.
-External appearance including materials and colours.
-Infrastructure and servicing, access and parking.
+Table 38.4: Matters of Control for Activities in the Open Space and Recreation Zones 38.13.1 Rule 38.9.16: Restaurants and cafes that are accessory to a permitted activity and are located further than 50m from a Residential Zone in the Civic Spaces Zone, Informal Recreation Zone, Active Sports and Recreation Zone, CPZ, CPZ (Golf), CPZ (Camping Ground): a.
+Scale and intensity of the activity on recreation use and amenity values; b.
+Public access to, and use of the open space; c.
+Traffic generation, access and parking; and d.
+Infrastructure and servicing, including the provision of storage and loading/service areas.
+38.13.2 Rules 38.9.24 and 38.9.25: Construction and alteration of buildings in the Community Purpose Camping Ground Zone: .
+Building location, character, scale and form.
+External appearance including materials and colours. c.
+Infrastructure and servicing, access and parking. d.
 Natural hazards.
-38.13.3 Rule 38.9.16: Restaurants and cafes that are accessory to a permitted activity and are located further than 50m from a Residential Zone in the Civic Spaces Zone, Informal Recreation Zone, Active Sports and Recreation Zone, CPZ, CPZ (Golf), CPZ (Camping Ground): Rule 38.9.28: Construction of vehicle access and car parking areas accessory to permitted activities up to 200m2: Traffic generation, access and parking; Public access to, and use of, the open space; Pedestrian and vehicle access; and Landscaping.
+38.13.3 Rule 38.9.28: Construction of vehicle access and car parking areas accessory to permitted activities up to 200m 2 : a.
+Traffic generation, access and parking; b.
+Public access to, and use of, the open space; c.
+Pedestrian and vehicle access; and d.
+Landscaping.

-Matters of discretion for Restricted Discretionary Activities identified in Table 38.1
+38.14 Matters of discretion for Restricted Discretionary Activities identified in Table 38.1